Mod (subculture): Swinging London

-As numerous British pop bands of the mid-1960s began to adopt a mod look and following, this was due to members of some of these bands originally being mods, the scope of the subculture grew beyond its original confines and the focus began to change.
-By 1966 mod had began to fade out and the dandy subculture increased in popularity.
+As numerous British pop bands of the mid-1960s began to adopt a mod look and following, this was due to members of some of these bands originally being mods, the scope of the subculture grew beyond its original confines, and the focus began to change.
+By 1966, mod had begun to fade out and the dandy subculture increased in popularity.
 Proletarian aspects of the dandy scene in London had waned as fashion and pop-culture elements continued to grow, not only in England, but elsewhere.